Skip to Content

 Mini Hash Brown Casserole

 Don’t mind that this says it’s a breakfast casserole.
 We actually eat this Mini Hash Brown Casserole as dinner more often than breakfast.
 But hash browns just feel like breakfast most days.
-But not on Thanksgiving.
+But not on turkey day.
 On Thanksgiving, hash browns feel like a great side dish and an alternative to mashed potatoes.

 A spoonful of Mushroom Casserole above the casserole pan.

-For these side dish casseroles, I would use a 1.5-quart round casserole pan.
+For these side dish casseroles, I use a 1.5-quart round casserole pan.
 That’s the perfect size for a side dish.
+For our main dish Thanksgiving casseroles, I use a 2.5-quart oval casserole pan.

-For our main dish casseroles, I use a 2.5-quart oval casserole pan.
-For side dishes, though, that’s too much.
+You don’t want to use that large of a casserole dish for side dishes.
 You’ll pull it out and people will think it’s a main dish since the pan is so large, and they’ll fill up on it.
-Then, no one will have any room for your actual main course.
+Then, no one will have any room for your roast turkey (or whatever you’re serving as your main dish).

 If you use a smaller casserole pan, they’ll understand it’s just a side and scoop out an appropriate portion.